kazuyamarino/nsy-docs/USERGUIDE.md

 });
 ```

-#### Lastly, if there is no route defined for a certain location, you can make NSY_Router run a custom callback, like:
+### Lastly, if there is no route defined for a certain location, you can make NSY_Router run a custom callback, like :

 ```php
 Route::error(function() {